SudoMagicCode/SudoSignals/docs/001_gettingStarted/001_createAccount.md

 To control your installations remotely you'll need to have a sudoSignals account.
 The steps below will walk you through creating a Signals account.

 ## 1. Open your Browser
-In your browser head to [dashboard.sudosignals.com](https://dashboard.sudosignals.com/)

-You should see a page that looks like
+In your browser head to [dashboard.sudosignals.com](https://dashboard.sudosignals.com/).
+You should see a page that looks like:

 ![Create Account 001](../assets/images/gettingStarted/create-account-001.png)

 ## 2. Create Your Account

-Click the link to sign up from the bottom of the form.
+Click the link to sign up at the bottom of the form.

 Next you'll see a page to enter your email address, name, and create a password.